‘This is intolerable language. How could anyone accept it?’ (John 6:60)

 Actually an argument is very different.
 An argument is a reasoned series of points, propositions, which lead to a conclusion.
 When two people argue, they listen to one another, pick through the strengths and weaknesses of the points made, and try to come to a conclusion, a result, some kind of agreement.

 And the difference between the two is that the row is about the struggle for power, while the argument is about the search for truth.
 If you are struggling for power, there is no need to listen, because your aim is to defeat the other side, to overcome, to be victorious.

 Truth always challenges, often offends.
 It may be comforting, but it can also be uncomfortable.
-It encounters rejection and conflict and even hostility.
+It encounters rejection and conflict.
 And there is a great temptation to play down the hard words, the intolerable language - to agree to differ, to live and let live - but Truth can never be silent, because Truth which is hidden is buried in the dark.

-Argument is better than Conflict - in the famous words of Churchill “Jaw Jaw is always better than War War” - but to avoid conflict may be to strangle the Truth.
+Argument is better than Conflict - but to avoid conflict may be to strangle the Truth.